chrisnoonan98675/site/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.markdown

 ### *By deployment sub-group* orchestrators

-The following *by deployment group* orchestrators are supported in XL Deploy 5.0.0 and later:
+In XL Deploy 5.0.0 and later, you can further organize deployment to middleware containers using the **deployment sub-group** and **deployment sub-sub-group** properties.

-* `sequential-by-deployment-sub-group` will enforce a sequential deployment order based on the container's *deployment sub-group* property.
+* `sequential-by-deployment-sub-group` will deploy to each member of a sub-group sequentially.
-* `parallel-by-deployment-sub-group` will enforce a parallel deployment order based on the container's *deployment sub-group* property.
+* `parallel-by-deployment-sub-group` will deploy to each member of a sub-group in parallel.
-* `sequential-by-deployment-sub-sub-group` will enforce a sequential deployment order based on the container's *deployment sub-sub-group* property.
+* `sequential-by-deployment-sub-sub-group` will deploy to each member of a sub-sub-group sequentially.
-* `parallel-by-deployment-sub-sub-group` will enforce a parallel deployment order based on the container's *deployment sub-sub-group* property.
+* `parallel-by-deployment-sub-sub-group` will deploy to each member of a sub-sub-group in parallel.